Tarusa: History

 Tarusa is known to have existed since 1246, when it was the capital of one of the Upper Oka Principalities—the Principality of Tarusa.
 The first ruler of this principality was Grand Duke Yury Mikhailovich, the son of Grand Duke Mikhail Vsevolodovich of Chernigov.
 Later, the local rulers moved their seats to Meshchovsk and Boryatino, and Tarusa was subjugated by the Grand Duchy of Moscow in the late 14th century.
-Tarusa was used as a stronghold at the southern approaches to Moscow in the 15th-17th centuries.
+In the mid-15th century, Tarusa passed to Lithuania, and later on it fell back to the Grand Duchy of Moscow.
+In the 16th century, it was fortified with ramparts and trenches in defense against the Crimean Tatars and Nogai Horde.
+In 1876, there were 40 craftsmen and 7 small factories in Tarusa.

 Soviet authority in Tarusa was established on December 27, 1917.
 In the following years, the town's churches were closed and a monument to Stalin was erected on the central square.
 During World War II, German troops approached Tarusa and took it on their way to Moscow.
 The town was occupied by the Germans between October 24 and December 19, 1941.
 After that, the town was retaken by the Red Army which crossed the Oka River in winter under the frantic German fire and successfully attacked the German strongholds on the higher bank of Oka.
 Remnants of the town's fortifications and the town wall can still be seen today in the community park near the Peter and Paul Cathedral.

 During the Soviet period, Tarusa became the place where many dissidents and people repressed by the Soviet authorities used to settle.
 Tarusa became the home place for such famous dissident figures as Anatoly Marchenko, Larisa Bogoraz, Gleb Yakunin, Pavel Litvinov, Alexander Ginzburg, Andrey Amalrik, Sergei Kovalev, Zoya Krakhmalnikova, Lev Kopelev, and Frida Vigdorova.
 The book Tarusa - the 101st kilometer by Tatyana Melnikova is devoted to the lives and fates of the dissidents who lived in Tarusa.

 In 1961, Konstantin Paustovsky fought to publish his famous Tarusa Pages, which became the only book in the Soviet Union which escaped Moscow-based central party censorship and offered its pages for various free-thinking and dissident writers.
 After the book was published, it was declared ideologically harmful and removed from all bookstores and libraries.
 The director of the Kaluga publishing house was reprimanded, the editor-in-chief was fired, and other repressions were to follow.
 It was only Paustovsky's personal appeal to Nikita Khrushchev that stopped the wave of planned repressions.
 Nevertheless, the Tarusa Pages became a significant and meaningful event in the Soviet literature.
 The book introduced to the public such authors as Bulat Okudzhava, Vladimir Maksimov, Frida Vigdorova, Nadezhda Mandelstam, and Naum Korzhavin, who enjoyed immense popularity in the later years.